-The California Coastal Trail (CCT) on the North Coast is planned to be over 40 miles connecting Mendocino County with the Russian River and includes numerous disconnected segments such as the gap between Gualala Point Regional Park and Salt Point State Park.
-Approximately half of the trail alignment is in public ownership and developed.
+The California Coastal Trail on the North Coast is planned to be a continuous trail alignment extending over 40 miles, connecting Mendocino County with the Russian River.
+Approximately half of the California Coastal Trail alignment is in public ownership and developed, with numerous gaps in the trail alignment, including the gap between Gualala Point Regional Park and Salt Point State Park.